-In the world of DAWs, there are a few names that have gained popularity over the years.
+In the world of digital audio workstations, a few names have gained popularity over the years.
 And, if you were to conduct a survey of which is best for podcasting, the two names that would keep coming up would be Reaper and Pro Tools.

 Table of Contents